This question depends largely on what tools you are using to create and manage the content of your site. There are four primary approaches people use.

 In all cases, you'll need to check the documentation for the program you are using for specific instructions, but at a minimum you will require the connection information for your site to upload successfully.

 We do not provide any "built-in" web tools in our member interface for content authoring.
-Such tools tend to be very limited and offer only basic functionality.
+Such tools tend to be very limited; they offer only basic functionality and tend to produce a whole lot of nearly identical websites.
 As such, they do not provide the sophisticated and powerful options expected by our members.